a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 				Aggregation of subresults into a single artifact

 		2. Latency vs Original Task Latency
-			1. Initial cost for multithreading is high as compared to
+			1. Multithreaded solution has a constant penalty we have to pay for any size of tasks

 ### Optimizing for Latency Part 2 - Image Processing ###
 ### Optimizing for Throughput Part 1 ###